Are you interested in teaching as a career?

 You will also be given the opportunity to participate in the School Centred Initial Teacher Training (SCITT) programme.
 As a SCITT trainee, you could spend time during your second and third year of your subject degree, teaching and learning alongside expert practitioners.
 You could work with a selected partner school within the Coventry SCITT.
 Students who undertake this pathway must decide during the first year of their degree if they wish to opt into the Secondary School Experience pathway.
 The selection process involves interview and teaching sessions.
 Subject to passing these, students will then follow the training pathway.

 What are the Benefits?

-For students starting their course in 2020/2021, the Department of Education offers a bursary of £9,000 for mathematics and computing teacher training, payable in the final year of the course.
+You may qualify for a bursary from the Department of Education, which offers a bursary of £9,000 for mathematics and computing teacher training, payable in the final year of the course.
 For the latest information on bursaries please visit the government’s initial teacher training webpage.

 Outstanding training and support

 School placements and training are arranged for you and you would receive support both from academic staff at Coventry University as well as school based staff who would support you to achieve the standards required for QTS.